 Mountain House food serves a variety of customers, from campers to emergency preppers.
 Initially developed for foot soldiers who can burn over 4,000 calories a day, these meals are a great backup plan for everyone thinking about storing or rationing food.

 Mountain House products’ long shelf life means you don’t have to worry about the contents expiring.
 As long as you store the meals at an average temperature, they’ll be ready when you need them most.
 Plus, these products are great for anyone needing to conserve water since the meals require little boiling water to rehydrate.

 The Purpose of Mountain House’s Meals

-Whether you’re climbing Mount Everest, exploring the poles, or even the moon, Mountain House meals have provided for a countless number of functions.
-Mountain House continues to create meals for the troops, while campers and hikers have found these meals to be great alternatives to the effort of lugging around fresh food.
+Whether you’re climbing Mount Everest, exploring the poles, or even the moon, Mountain House has you covered.
+They continue to create meals for the troops, while campers and hikers have found these meals to be great alternatives to the effort of lugging around fresh food.

 However, the nature of MRE’s means they aren’t ideal for daily consumption.
 Mountain House’s MRE’s come loaded with carbs and sodium because people spending a long time in nature need to replenish their bodies with these.
 When the arm is able, they’ll send down other food and the food rations since the rations are a short-term solution in between providing soldiers with freshly prepared meals.

 You should still bring along fruit or something fibrous to add variety to your diet and aid digestion.

 Since 1986, Mountain House allows independent researchers to conduct studies on the shelf-life of their products.
 After 30-years, the products Mountain House tested were still edible.
 One spokesman from the company even said meals made 30 years still tasted fresh when he tried them for an experiment.
 When Stored Properly, you can always rely on Mountain House products.

 How Much Food Do You Need?